Black Sabbath (film): Pre-production

 The casting and crewing of Black Sabbath was divided between the film's three main production partners: Galatea cast actress Susy Andersen while retaining Mario Bava, who had directed several of their films, including Black Sunday, American International Pictures secured Mark Damon and Boris Karloff, and Societé Cinématographique Lyre secured Michèle Mercier and Jacqueline Pierreux (the latter is credited under the pseudonym "Jacqueline Soussard" on American prints).
 Mercier had previously worked with Bava on The Wonders of Aladdin (1961), for which he had directed its second unit.

 Bava is credited as writing the film's script along with Alberto Bevilacqua and Marcello Fondato.
 The film's opening credits credit the stories as "The Drop of Water" by Anton Chekov, "The Telephone" by F.G.
 Snyder and "Sem'ya vurdalaka" by Aleksey Tolstoy.
 Bava later took credit for the original story of "The Drop of Water", but Italian critic Antonio Bruscini traced its origins to a story titled "Dalle tre alle tre e mezzo" ("Between Three and Three-thirty") that was included in a 1960 anthology book titled Storie di fantasmi (Ghost Stories).
 British historian Julian Granger identified the author of the story as Franco Lucentini.
-"The Wurdulak" is loosely based on The Family of the Vourdalak by Aleksey Konstantinovich Tolstoy The story of "The Wurdulak" was found in the 1960 anthology I vampiri tra noi.
+"The Wurdulak" is loosely based on The Family of the Vourdalak by Aleksey Konstantinovich Tolstoy.
+The story of "The Wurdulak" was found in the 1960 anthology I vampiri tra noi.
 Other parts of the story were inspired by the Guy de Maupassant story "Fear" and Bram Stoker's Dracula.

-Bevilacqua stated that Bava wanted to create a stories about how terror can strike mankind in different time periods and asked his screenwriters to get him stories from books.
+Bevilacqua stated that Bava wanted to create stories about how terror can strike mankind in different time periods and asked his screenwriters to get him stories from books.
 After Bevilacqua finished his draft the screenplay, Marcello Fondato was brought in to work on it.
-Bevilacqua claimed that he was recalled for later rewrites, but that most of his added material was cut from the final film.
+Bevilacqua claimed that he was recalled for later rewrites but that most of his added material was cut from the final film.
 American International Pictures approved of Bava's thematic idea but encouraged him to look for public domain titles.

 It was decided early in production that Boris Karloff would not only star in one of the tales, but also act as the film's host; he had recently hosted his own anthology television series, Thriller.
 Karloff was under contract with American International Pictures, and had just completed filming The Raven for them.
-The film's cinematographer is credited as Ubaldo Terzano, but Bava shot several scenes himself without credit.
+The film's cinematographer is credited as Ubaldo Terzano but Bava shot several scenes himself without credit.